 Completed entries (maximum one per student) should be returned to Sean and your advisor before Friday, February 28th.
 All submissions will be reviewed by a panel of experienced CCG users.
 The first place winner will be invited to the CITE/QUAD 2020 Joint Conference in Vancouver, British Columbia on May 24-27, 2020.
 The second and third place winners will receive honourable mention at the award ceremony at the conference.

-This competition is generously sponsored by PTV Group, WSP, and BA Group.
+This competition is generously sponsored by PTV Group, BA Group, and Jim Gough.

 2020 – Anastasia Soukov, McMaster University